cocoon2wong/Re/README.md

 The codes are developed with Python 3.10.
 Additional packages used are included in the `requirements.txt` file.

-{: .box-warning}
+> [!WARNING]
-**Warning:** We recommend installing all required Python packages in a virtual environment (like the `conda` environment).
+> We recommend installing all required Python packages in a virtual environment (like the `conda` environment).
-Otherwise, there *COULD* be other problems due to the package version conflicts.
+> Otherwise, there *COULD* be other problems due to the package version conflicts.

 Run the following command to install the required packages in your Python environment: